KarlssonIvan/pokedex/README.md

-# pokedex
+## Pokedex
  Pokedex with python flask app as a server and react.js as a client

-# Pokedex

-## Installation

 1. **Install Dependencies in Root Folder**